 Development 101 Series

-Homebuyers choose Happy Valley for its neighborhoods, complete with trails, open spaces, and connections to parks.
-Parents come to send their sons and daughters to top-rated schools.
+Homebuyers often choose Happy Valley for its neighborhoods, complete with trails, open spaces, and connections to parks.
+Parents are eager to send their children to top-rated schools.
 Restaurants, shops, and other businesses are drawn to Happy Valley for a customer base that mirrors their values.

 Before we dive into the development process and answer these important questions, it is important (and interesting) to know a little history about the community we call home.
 It was not until 1965 that Happy Valley was incorporated as a city by a vote of 111 to 66.
 At the time of incorporation, the population was approximately 300.
 Portland was rapidly expanding and the proponents of incorporation were most interested in maintaining local control to define the future of the community.
 Following incorporation, five citizens were elected to City Council and entrusted to ensure Happy Valley remained a tight-knit and unique community.